Michael Friedsam

 Col. Michael Friedsam (1860–1931) was an American philanthropist of New York City.
 Friedsam was the former president of B. Altman and Company and one of the premier art collectors in America at that time.

+Residence

-The Friedsam residence located at 44 East 68th Street was built in 1921.
-The five-story building fashioned in limestone was designed by Frederick Frost, with wrought ironwork by Samuel Yellin.
+The Friedsam residence at 44 East 68th Street was built in 1921.
+The five-story limestone building was designed by Frederick Frost, with wrought ironwork by Samuel Yellin, and carved marble fireplaces, stained glass windows, and ornate woodwork.
+Following Friedsam's death in 1931, the residence was converted into Dominican Academy, a Catholic high school for girls.

+Art collection

 Friedsam's collection contained numerous masterpieces by artists such as Vermeer, Rembrandt, Jan Van Eyck, and Botticelli.
-After Friedsam's death in 1931, the residence became a top-rated Catholic high school for girls, Dominican Academy.
-Many of the original architectural elements, including carved marble fireplaces, stained glass windows, and ornate woodwork, are still in place today creating a unique environment for learning.